awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 export EC2_SPOT_ROLE=$(aws iam get-role --role-name AWSServiceRoleForEC2SpotFleet | jq -r '.Role.Arn')
 ```

+{{%notice note%}}
+Unlike Auto Scaling Groups, neither Spot Fleet nor EC2 Fleet allow to specify the list of Availability Zones in the API call when placing the request.
+To increase the number of Spot capacity pools, we have to add one entry per instance type/availability zone in the list of overrides.
+{{% /notice %}}

 Copy and paste the following in the AWS CloudShell to generate the configuration file:

 ```bash